kahia777/kahia777.github.io/README.md

 FACTS ABOUT ME:

           My name is Kahia Adona Dolanas, you may call me Kahia.
-I am from LG 9 Pro in Ateneo de Naga University.
+I am from LG 9 Pro in Ateneo de Naga University JHS.
 I like writing and listening to music.
 I hope you would enjoy this little 'e-diary' of mine!

 In this website, you would find: